Lean Finder: Semantic Search for Mathlib That Understands User Intents: Experiments

 \section{Experiments}

 Our data collection pipeline involves the OpenAI API, and our configurations are shown in Appendix~\ref{api_config}.
 Our training settings are in Appendix~\ref{training_details}.

 Our experiments primarily compare Lean Finder with other Lean search engines across different input modalities, with particular emphasis on user-centered queries reflecting mathematicians' intents.
 In Section~\ref{sec:retrieval_result}, we evaluate retrieval performance across input modalities, followed by a user study on real queries in Section~\ref{sec:user_study}.
 Section~\ref{sec:prover_integration} explores Lean Finder as a retrieval backbone for LLM-based provers, and Appendix~\ref{ablation_study} reports ablation studies on the impact of preference alignment and using synthetic queries in training.
+Appendix~\ref{additional_experiments} reports comparisons with additional baselines such as Lean Explore~\citep{leanexplore} and Qwen3-Embedding-8B~\citep{zhang2025qwen3embeddingadvancingtext}.